Comparison

 Quick verdict

-• Choose NotebookLM if you do ad-hoc research projects in English, work primarily with PDFs/Docs/long YouTube videos, and want best-in-class Google-built Q&A within a finite set of sources you assemble for a specific topic.
+• Choose NotebookLM if you do ad-hoc research projects, work primarily with PDFs/Docs/long YouTube videos, and want best-in-class Google-built Q&A within a finite set of sources you assemble for a specific topic.

 • Choose SavedThat if you want a persistent personal library across Reels, TikToks, Shorts, and YouTube, you save on mobile via share sheet, and you want search that works the same way in any of 100+ languages.